-Comment: The proposed residential use is appropriate to the location of this site, as it is located within close proximity to bus routes that service the Parramatta transport interchange and community facilities such as local clubs, baby health centre and community centre.
+Comment: The proposed residential use is appropriate to the location of this site, as it is located within close proximity to Parramatta Transport Hub, Parramatta town centre and community facilities such as local clubs, health centres and community centres.

-The proposed development has an appropriate mix of 1 and 2 bedrooms apartments of varied size, as a result it provides a social mix which is well suited and appropriate to the area.
+The proposed development has an appropriate mix of 1, 2 and 3 bedrooms apartments of varied size.
+Consideration has been given to the need to have affordable housing within the development as a result it provides a social mix which is well suited and appropriate to the area.